nonconformee/DotNet.Extensions.Security/README.md

 # DotNet.Extensions.Security

-Little security extensions and helpers for .NET
+Security extensions and helpers for .NET